akfreed/AnotherIrcClone/README.md

 After compiling, executables will be located in *ChatClientCmdline/bin/* and *ChatServer/bin/* under the *debug* or *release* folder (depending on which one you build).

+You need a certificate to start an SSL connection as the server.
+A development certificate is included in the [*Certificate*](https://github.com/akfreed/AnotherIrcClone/tree/master/Certificate) directory.
+This certificate should be placed with the server executable.

 # Await / Async

 The reason I wrote this in C# was because I wanted to try out this `await` / `async` pattern, which is a feature of the language (not the library).
 Normal input functions block until data is available.
 This can be handled by thread-per-client (which is not scalable), polling (which wastes CPU cycles), `pselect`, or (you guessed it!) `async` functions.